Claims For Mopping Accidents Explained

 Mopping Accident Claims – Time Limits

-As per the Limitation Act 1980 your time limit will generally be set at three years from the date of your accident.
-However, this time limit will be different in claims for minors or people who lack the mental capacity to represent themselves.
+Under the Limitation Act 1980, the standard time limit for starting a mopping accident claim is three years from the date of your accident.
+However, this time limit can work differently for claims when they involve minors or people who lack the mental capacity to represent themselves.

-A litigation friend can be appointed to act as a minor’s representative and start their claim on their behalf while they are still under the age of 18.
-Once the minor turns 18, they will be deemed capable of starting action by themselves.
-This is when their 3 year time limit will begin to apply.
+If a child has been injured in a mopping accident, a litigation friend can be appointed to act as their representative and start a claim on their behalf while they are still under the age of 18.
+Once the injured party turns 18, the 3 year time limit will begin for them if a claim hasn’t already been made.

 • Medical expenses such as the cost of any medication, physiotherapy, operations or any other medical treatment you may have needed because of your injuries.